Mosquito bites can be more dangerous than you think.

 St. Louis Encephalitis (SLE)

 Before the initial detection of the West Nile Virus in the US in 1999, St. Louis Encephalitis (SLE) was considered the most common mosquito-borne diseases in the US.
-SLE is found throughout the United States, most often along the Gulf of Mexico, especially Florida.
+SLE is found throughout the United States, most often along the Gulf of Mexico, especially in Florida.
 In the early 1960s, 1977 and 1990, major SLE epidemics occurred throughout Florida.
 Symptoms are comparable to ones seen in EEE patients and, also similar to EEE, there is currently no vaccine.
 In 2014, two human cases of SLE were reported, the first since 2003.
 This virus is most prevalent in the elderly and those with weak immune systems.

 Chikungunya was first identified in the 1950s in East Africa.
 It wasn’t until approximately 10 years ago that chikungunya was reported to have spread to India, and then to northern Italy.
 Now, over 70 countries have reported exposure to the virus, including the United States.
 Just last year, the CDC reported the first case of chikungunya had made its way to Florida and there has been only one additional case since then.
 These occurred in Miami-Dade and Palm Beach counties.
 Although the virus is not deadly, it can cause painful symptoms that can last weeks.
 The elderly and those with weak immune systems are more susceptible to severe symptoms.